vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 **Packaging**

-In order to package and test the extension on a local TFS instance without publishing to the marketplace you can run the following at a PowerShell command prompt.
+In order to package and test the extension on a local TFS instance, without publishing to the marketplace, you can run the following at a PowerShell command prompt.

 `./pack.ps1 -environment localtest -version "x.x.x"`

 **Task dependencies**

-Although we use webpack to bundle we don't generally include the dependencies as part of the bundle itself.
+Although we use webpack to bundle, we don't generally include the dependencies as part of the bundle itself.
 We treat these as external and install the associated modules for the task based on the global dependencies that we have.
-We also previously bundled a version of octo tools, however we no longer bundle in favor of using an octo installer task.
+We also previously bundled a version of octo tools with each task, but to reduce package size this was moved to the octo installer task.

 ### How to testing the extension